rsandeep15/Yelp-/README.md

 Describe any challenges encountered while building the app.

 - Getting the detailed view to work in landscape mode.
-Ended up just supporting app in portrait.
 - Getting autolayout to work out and not truncate text

 ## License